mwiget/vmxlwaftr/README.md

 ## Release v0.7

+- Change to dual mode: 2 virtio interfaces per physical port, separating v4 (internet) from v6 (B4) by registring two MAC addresses with the NIC

 - Fix vlan support: Set vlan id under settings instead of ipv4_interface or ipv6_interfaces, because that vlan id is used for both